Month 1, Day 11, Monday 2:15 p.m.

 “Come on,” Damien wheedled.
 “You can make fun of Alec as much as you want.
 Doesn’t that sound refreshing?”

-“I suppose,” she agreed reluctantly.
-‘If I pretend money is not fungible, I can pay for it with the unexpected windfall I just made and not feel too pained.’
+“I suppose,” Sebastien agreed reluctantly.
+‘If I pretend winnings are not fungible, I can pay for it with the unexpected windfall I just made and not feel too pained.’

 There was a crowd in the dormitory hallway, blocking them from getting into their dorm room.

 “Something’s wrong, ” Sebastien said, taking in the expressions of the students milling about.

 Damien reached out to grab another student’s elbow.
 “What happened?”

 The words knocked the exuberance out of Damien’s eyes.
 “Who?
 Was it in our dorm?”